SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    << // languageName : String = "Swift"
    -> languageName = "Swift++"
-   // this is a compile-time error - languageName cannot be changed !! <REPL Input>:1:14: error: cannot assign to 'let' value 'languageName' !! languageName = "Swift++"
+   // this is a compile-time error - languageName cannot be changed !! <REPL Input>:1:14: error: cannot assign to value: 'languageName' is a 'let' constant !! languageName = "Swift++"
    !! ~~~~~~~~~~~~ ^
    !! <REPL Input>:1:1: note: change 'let' to 'var' to make it mutable